megawubs/megawubs.github.io/_drafts/2015-02-07-creating-a-laravel-5-application-from-scratch.md

 box itself.
 But I'll explain it like this, the Vagrant box called Homestead is a pre configured virtual machine that gets managed by the Homestead CLI, so they are two completely different things.

-To add the Homestead virtual box to Vagrant, type the following in your terminal:
+To add the Homestead virtual box to Vagrant, type the following in your terminal (after installing [Vagrant][vagrant]):
 {% highlight bash %}
 $ vagrant box add laravel/homestead
 {% endhighlight bash %}

 ### Composer
-To be able to install the Homestead CLI you need to install [Composer][composer].
+To be able to install the Homestead CLI globally you need to install [Composer][composer].
 Composer is the dependency manager for PHP.
 To install Composer globally paste the following in your terminal:

 {% highlight bash %}